-If you require further information, please contact the Subject Leader Mrs F Vine, email: fvine@vvnersschool.org.uk
+If you require further information, please contact the Subject Leader Mr Wilcox, email: mwilcox@vynersschool.org.uk

 BIOLOGY A LEVEL

 The A Level course follows on naturally from the topics covered at GCSE allowing for more depth and detail.
 The A Level Biology Course is intended to meet the needs of all students, those wishing to progress to higher education as well as those who have an interest in the subject but do not wish to study beyond A Level.